mattbierner/khepri/index.md

 # About
 Khepri is a programming language that reworks ECMAScript to be better for untyped functional-style programming.
-Khepri's syntax eliminates some of ECMAScript's clutter, and makes operations like function composition, currying, and using operators as functions easy and fast.
+Khepri's syntax eliminates some of ECMAScript's clutter, and makes operations like function composition, partial application, and using operators as functions easy and fast.

 ```javascript
 // Khepri function that sums elements of an input array and divides result by 2